Puja Sachdev | April 9, 2025 | Divorce

 Divorce is a common life event, but how many couples actually separate and why?
 Divorce statistics in the United States have fluctuated over the years because of a number of factors, including cultural views, the economy, and evolving family dynamics.

 In the United States, the overall divorce rate has been decreasing.
 According to data from the Centers for Disease Control and Prevention (CDC), the divorce rate was 4.0 per 1,000 people in 2000 but declined to 2.4 per 1,000 in 2022.
-This decrease is due to fewer people getting married.
+This decrease is due to fewer people getting married and various other factors.

 Marriage success rates are often influenced by factors such as: